A picture containing logo

 Published March 2023

 Das rote Sachsen.
 Wahlen, Wahlrecht und politische Kultur im Deutschen KaiserreichBook: Das rote Sachsen.
 Wahlen, Wahlrecht und politische Kultur im Deutschen Kaiserreich.
 Translated by Manuela Thurner.
-Leipzig: Leipziger Universitätsverlag, 2023, paperback, 98.- EUR; special edition published by the Sächsische Landeszentrale für politische Bildung, Dresden, 2023, gratis.
-Pp. xiii, 904.
+Leipzig: Leipziger Universitätsverlag, 2023, paperback, 98.- EUR; special edition published by the Sächsische Landeszentrale für politische Bildung, Dresden, 2023, Pp. xiii, 904.
 43 illustrations, 46 tables, 12 maps.
 Review (in German) here.

 Synopsis: Electoral politics in Imperial Germany reflected two kinds of democratization.
 Social democratization could not be stopped, but political democratization was opposed by many members of the German bourgeoisie.
 Frightened by the electoral success of the Social Democrats after 1871, they battled socialists, liberals, and Jews at election time, but they also strove to rewrite the electoral rules of the game.
 Das rote Sachsen devotes special attention to various semi-democratic voting systems whereby a general and equal suffrage (for the Reichstag) was combined with limited and unequal ones for local and regional parliaments.
 It also illustrates how bourgeois and aristocratic Germans grew to fear left-wing “terrorism” in the age of mass politics.
 Certainly twists and turns lay ahead, yet that fear made it easier for Hitler and the Nazis to win elections in the 1920s and to entomb German democracy in 1933.